 The first application of fission was as an atomic bomb.
 While nuclear reactors and atomic bombs are very different machines, there is some technology overlap, especially in fuel cycle facilities like enrichment and reprocessing plants.
 So, some people argue that having reactors around might make it easier to spread nuclear weapons.

 It is important for nuclear facilities to monitor nuclear material.
 That said, advanced designs are being developed that reduce reliance on enrichment.
 Actually, nuclear reactors are useful for peacefully destroying nuclear weapons, and between the late 1990s and 2013, fully 10% of the US electricity was generated in nuclear reactors using dismantled ex-Soviet nuclear warheads in the Megatons-to-Megawatts program.

 Nuclear reactors are generally large and complex, with lots of reinforced concrete and nuclear-grade quality assurance programs.
 As a result, they tend to be expensive to build.
 Once they’re built, the fuel and operating costs are relatively cheap, but the capital cost is a major hurdle.

 If carbon dioxide is ever treated as a pollutant, then nuclear reactors will become much more competitive.
 But there’s definitely room to improve!
 Research is ongoing in many venues to reduce the cost of nuclear reactors.
 Countries that chose a standard design and built many of the same have succeeded in bringing costs down.

-Like every other energy source, nuclear energy has both good aspects and bad.
+Like every other energy source, nuclear power has both good aspects and bad.
 However, its ability to responsibly produce global-scale, 24/7, (nearly) carbon-free energy is unmatched among known technologies.
 Nuclear waste needs political will to be dealt with, but there are safe ways to dispose of it.
 As for reactor safety, while the accidents that have occurred are high profile and memorable, the actual risk to public health is very small compared to most of the alternatives.

 Next-generation reactor designs exist that can reduce waste, improve safety, increase proliferation resistance, and reduce costs.
 Even if someone doesn’t support current nuclear, it is silly for them to disregard all possible improvements.
 We humans have done pretty impressive stuff in the past.